metro-mpi/verilator/docs/guide/exe_verilator.rst

       grammar and other semantic extensions which might not be legal when set to an older standard.

-.. option:: --no-assert
+.. option:: --assert

-   Disable all assertions.
-Implies :vlopt:`--no-assert-case`.
+   Enable all assertions.
+Implies :vlopt:`--assert-case`.

-   In versions before 5.038, these were disabled by default, and `--assert` was required to enable assertions.

-.. option:: --no-assert-case
+.. option:: --assert-case

-   Disable unique/unique0/priority case related checks.
+   Enable unique/unique0/priority case related checks.

-   In versions before 5.038, these were disabled by default, and `--assert` or `--assert-case` was required to enable case assertions.

 .. option:: --autoflush